 Originally from Buffalo, NY, Tiff now resides in sunny Orlando, FL.
-She’s our Corporate Services Senior Training Manager at Holiday Inn Club Vacations, where she designs and facilitates personal and professional development for all our team members.
-Tiff has a passion for travel and adventure, and she strives to live life to the max.
+She's a Checking In contributor who strives to live life to the max.
 Adventure paired with peace and serenity = her perfect vacation.

 Everyday life can become incredibly stressful.
 Work, responsibilities, adulting … it’s all a lot to handle!

 If you’re looking for a vacation that’ll help rejuvenate your soul and rediscover your inner peace, a mountain getaway might be just what you need…

 I recently traveled with my husband to a few different mountain towns — Gatlinburg, Asheville and Lake Tahoe — all places I got to visit through Holiday Inn Club Vacations® since we have resorts in those destinations.

 I absolutely fell in love with each one’s unique mountain town vibes, and I’m so excited to share my experiences and recommendations with you, so you can plan the best vacation for you and your family!